harry-zuzan/CytoHMM/README.md

 # CytoHMM

 A hidden Markov model for cytogenetic microarrays.
+This main branch is in place to conform with pypi.
+The dev branch is being ovehauled to look more like a proper piece of code

 ## Getting started